facn2/Path18/README.md

 ![Path18 logo](logo.png)

-##### Web App for exposing young people to a variety of career paths :mortar_board:
+##### web app for informing young people of a variety of careers and paths :mortar_board:

 ### Problem Statement:
 * Unexposure to variety of jobs and career paths for young people
 * Uncertainty around career prospects

 ### User Journey:
-#### As a user I can browse a variety of career paths and view detailed information about the ones that I am interested in.
+As a user I can browse a variety of career paths and view detailed information about the ones that I am interested in.

 ### User Story:
 ##### As a user I can...